piratfm/eti-tools/README.md

 Remark: The first TS frame (188 bytes) is skipped in this example as the header might be corrupt otherwise.

+### digris-edi-udp-converter

+For MPE and for GSE DAB muxes you can also use **digris-edi-udp-converter**, see https://github.com/digris/digris-edi-zmq-bridge

+#### Example for GSE (NRK):

+Only possible with suitable card, see above!
+First tune via `tune-s2`, in a second console type (please note, the output needs to be RTP, not UDP):

+    dvbstream 8192 -i 127.0.0.1 -r 5000

+In a third console type (mind the letter G for GSE)

+    digris-edi-udp-converter -m 127.0.0.1 -p 5000 -T 8901 -G 171:239.199.2.1:1234

+And in a fourth console type

+    nc 127.0.0.1 8901 | dablin_gtk -f edi -L

+And you will listen to NRK Reg 1 Mux.

+#### Example for MPE

+Assuming you want to listen to Métropolitain 1 on 5°W. First tune via `tune-s2`, in a second console type (please note, the output needs to be UDP):

+    dvbstream 8192 -i 127.0.0.1 -r 5000 -udp

+In a third console type (mind the letter F):

+    digris-edi-udp-converter -m 127.0.0.1 -p 5000 -T 8901 -F 301:239.0.1.11:5001

+In a forth console type

+    nc 127.0.0.1 8901 | dablin_gtk -f edi -L

+Please note: MPE deframing does not expect an RTP header.

 ### Alternative

 #### Tuning under Windows